metrics-js/client/README.md

 ## Metrics consumption

-In order to consume metrics produced by `metric-stream` you just need to listen for data and use your favourite metrics client to convert our data format into something usable by your system of choice.
+In order to consume metrics produced by `@metrics/client` you just need to listen for data and use your favourite metrics client to convert our data format into something usable by your system of choice.

 _Example: Prometheus using prom-client_